Best Beaches in Southeast Asia for 2022

 If you’re after paradise in Thailand, then look no further than Koh Lipe.
 This small island is located about 80km off the west coast of Thailand, with some absolutely stunning beaches.

 Sunset Beach is located on the more secluded west coast of Koh Lipe.
 There are far fewer boats around here, and a great coral reef that you can snorkel right off the beach.
 To one end of the beach, you have a tall forested mountain that cuts Sunset Beach off from the busier parts of the island.
 On the other end, you have an amazing view looking across the Andaman Sea at the neighboring Koh Adang.

 Despite its remote vibe, it is incredibly easy to get to Sunset Beach.
 You can take a motorbike taxi across the island in just 10 minutes, or walk it in about 20 minutes.
 To get a great view of the island from the sea you could even hop on a longtail boat at Sunrise Beach and cruise halfway around the island.

 Ao Tapao Beach, Koh Kood

-The island of Koh Kood is located about as far east as you can go in Thailand.
-In fact, it is actually closer to Cambodia than its own mainland.
-The island has some stunning secluded beaches along the long west coast.
+Koh Kood is probably the best island in Thailand.
+It is located in the far east of Thailand closer to Cambodia than its own mainland.
+Koh Kood has some stunning secluded beaches along the long west coast.
 From the many options available, Ao Tapao is definitely my favorite.

 Imagine a long white sandy beach, the entire 2-kilometer stretch is backed by a forest of coconut palm trees.
 Occasionally you will find a rope swing hanging from those coconut trees where you can spend a carefree afternoon giving out across the water.
 By the late afternoon, you will watch one of the most beautiful sunsets in Thailand with the only thought being that you get to it all again tomorrow.